Tangerine-Community/Tangerine/docs/developer/debugging-reporting.md

 ./develop.sh
 ```

 Create a group called `foo` in the GUI.
-Then open `./server/src/app.service.ts` and comment out the call to `this.keepAliveReportingWorker()`.
+Then open `./server/src/app.service.ts` and comment out the call to `this.keepAliveReportingWorker()`. __It's important to do these two things in this order__ otherwise the group could be disconnected from reporting.

 "exec" into the container and note how `foo` has been added to the `/reporting-worker-state.json` file.